Lopeño in Zapata County, Texas — The American South (West South Central)

 Erected 1984 by Texas Historical Commission.
 (Marker Number 3759.)

 Location.
+26° 42.519′ N, 99° 6.64′ W. Marker is in Lopeño, Texas, in Zapata County.
+Marker is on U.S. 83 south of Avenue E, on the right when traveling north.
+Marker is located in a pull-out on the east side of the highway, on the south edge of Lopeño.
 Touch for map.
-Marker is located in a pull-out on the east side of the highway, on the south edge of Lopeño.
 Marker is in this post office area: Lopeno TX 78564, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 17 miles of this marker, measured as the crow flies.
 Old Zapata (approx. 16.4 miles away); Mission Revilla a Visita (approx. 16½ miles away).